dlt-hub/vibe-hub/omnisend/omnisend-docs.md

 # How to load Omnisend data in Python using dlt

-**Build a Omnisend-to-database or-dataframe pipeline in Python using dlt with automatic cursor support.**
+**Build a Omnisend-to-database or-dataframe pipeline in Python using dlt with automatic Cursor support.**

 Your outcome will be a fully declarative python pipeline based on dlt’s REST API connector